 - Self-realisation

-- Using study and practice as a means to realise the Self
+- Using study and practise as a means to realise the Self

 What to expect in his classes